tommy-mor/glue-statistics/DOCUMENTATION.rst

 Now you can use the variable EXAMPLE_LOGO whenever you need to put a image link.
 For example, if this logo was to be used in the toolbar, this could simple be done by:

-If you have followed all the steps, you should be able to test if you are able to download the plugin straight from github.
-Open your anaconda command prompt and pip install the plugin using:

 .. code-block:: python

 	@viewer_tool